-- · Stratford District Council owned and occupied properties.
+Stratford District Council owned and occupied properties.

-- Māori freehold land.

-- · Community, sporting and other organisations.

-- Land with biodiversity vegetation (indigenous vegetation, significant habitats or indigenous fauna and wetlands)

-- Promoting business development.

-- Properties made uninhabitable due to fire

-- UAGC on low value properties.

-- Excess water consumption due to a leak.

-- Water targeted rate as compensation for water main easement.

-- Rates on abandoned land

-- Penalties on rates.
+- Māori freehold land - Community, Sporting and other organisations. - Land with Biodiversity Vegetation (indigenous vegetation, significant habitats or indigenous fauna and wetlands) - Promoting Business Development. - · Properties made uninhabitable due to Fire - UAGC on Low Value Properties. - Excess Water Consumption due to a Leak. - Water Targeted Rate as compensation for water main easement. - · Rates on Abandoned Land - · Penalties on Rates - Uniform Annual Charges on non-contiguous rural and commercial properties. - 50% Water or 50% Wastewater where the Council service does not go past the property boundary but is within the distance requirements to be serviceable - Community, Sporting and other Organisations for the 50% water or 50% wastewater charge.

-Where a rating unit for which the Taranaki Regional Council has granted a rates remission is sold, leased, or otherwise disposed of, the rates remission shall be terminated at the time of disposal.
+Where a rating unit for which the Council has granted a rate remission is sold, leased, or otherwise disposed of, the rates remission shall be terminated at the time of disposal.
 If the new ratepayer qualifies for a rates remission under this policy, it will be up to that ratepayer to apply for a rates remission.